Italo Dell'Oro: Auxiliary Bishop of Galveston-Houston

-Pope Francis appointed Dell’Oro as auxiliary bishop for the Archdiocese of Galveston-Houston on May 18, 2021.
-On July 2, 2021, he was consecrated by Cardinal Daniel DiNardo.
+Pope Francis appointed Dell’Oro as auxiliary bishop of Galveston-Houston on May 18, 2021.
+On July 2, 2021, he was consecrated at the Co-Cathedral of the Sacred Heart in Houston by Cardinal Daniel DiNardo.
 Archbishop Franco Moscone was to serve as a co-consecrator but could not travel from Italy to the United States to attend due to the COVID-19 pandemic travel restrictions.
 Bishop Brendan J. Cahill served instead as co-consecrator.